peterhinch/micropython-epaper/README.md

  1. epaper.py The user interface to the display and flash memory
  2. epd.py Low level driver for the EPD (electrophoretic display)
  3. flash.py Low level driver for the flash memory
+ 4. schedsupport.py Provides hooks for users wishing to use cooperative multi threading.

 # Utilities